MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-11930.md

 It also supports the latest Azure Stack Hub API version profile 2019-03-01-hybrid and Azure Stack Hub PowerShell module 1.8.0.
 So during deployment and update, no specific history versions of modules need to be installed.

-It's recommended that you apply the SQL resource provider hotfix 1.1.93.0 after Azure Stack Hub is upgraded to the 2005 release.
+It's recommended that you apply the SQL resource provider 1.1.93.0 after Azure Stack Hub is upgraded to the 2005 release.

 ## Known issues